Igglybuff/awesome-piracy/readme.md

 - [Myflix](https://github.com/pastapojken/Myflix) Myflix tries to be a somewhat simple and lightweight "DIY Netflix", similar to Plex, streama or Emby, for your DIY NAS, especially aimed at the Raspberry Pi/Odroid/etc ecosystem.
 - [Stremio](https://www.stremio.com/) Multi-platform video content aggregator with a comprehensive add-on system for extending functionality
 - [Gerbera](https://github.com/gerbera/gerbera) UPnP Media Server for 2018 (Based on MediaTomb)
+- [Serviio](http://serviio.org/) Serviio is a free media server.
+It allows you to stream your media files (music, video or images) to renderer devices (e.g. a TV set, Bluray player, games console or mobile phone) on your connected home network.

 ## Plex